Polymer stabilizer: Metal deactivators

 Metal ions, such as those of Ti, Al and Cu, can accelerate the degradation of polymers.
 This is of particular concern where polymers are in direct contact with metal, such as in wiring and cable.
 More generally, the metal catalysts used to form the polymer may simply become encapsulated within it during production, this is typically true of Ziegler-Natta catalysts in polypropylene.
 In these instances metal deactivators may be added to improve stability.
 Deactivators work by chelation to form an inactive coordination complex with the metal ion.
 Salen-type compounds are common.

-Heat stabilizers
+Thermal stabilizers

-Heat (or thermal) stabilizers are mostly used for PVC, as unstabilized material is particularly prone to thermal degradation.
-These agents minimize loss of HCl, a degradation process that starts above 70 °C. Once dehydrochlorination starts, it is autocatalytic.
-Many diverse agents have been used including, traditionally, derivatives of heavy metals (lead, cadmium).
-Increasingly, metallic soaps (metal "salts" of fatty acids) are favored, species such as calcium stearate.
+Thermal (or heat) stabilizers are used almost exclusively in PVC.
+At temperatures above 70 °C the unstabilized material is susceptible to degradation with loss of HCl.

+Once this dehydrochlorination starts it is autocatalytic, with rising acidity accelerating degradation.
+A wide range of agents have been used to prevent this, with many of the early agents such as lead stearate, organotins and cadmium complexes being highly toxic.
+Safer modern alternatives include metallic soaps such as calcium stearate, as well as barium and zinc compounds, along with various synergists.
 Addition levels vary typically from 2% to 4%.

-The choice of the best heat stabilizer depends on its cost effectiveness in the end use application, performance specification requirements, processing technology and regulatory approvals.